coder/docs/workspaces/editors.md

 Please note that:

-- Your Coder workspace with the JetBrains IDE must be running
+- Your Coder workspace must be running - compute resources are still needed by Gateway so monitor resources on the dashboard and adjust accordingly.
 - If you use a premium JetBrains IDE (e.g., GoLand, IntelliJ IDEA Ultimate), you will still need a license to use it remotely with Coder.